Lost Pets

 Lost Pet Prevention

-• Collar your pet and include updated ID tags.
-Unless your pet slips out of their collar, this is still the most effective way to have your pet returned to you safely.
+- Collar your pet and include updated ID tags.
+Unless your pet slips out of their collar, this is still an effective way to have your pet returned to you safely.

-• Microchip your pet.
+- Microchip your pet.
 Microchips are an excellent back-up plan in case your pet does slip out of their collar.
 Animal shelters and veterinary clinics are equipped with universal microchip scanners and routinely check every stray pet to see if they are microchipped.
 Keep in mind that you must always update new phone numbers with the company that your chip is registered with for this to be an effective means of returning your lost pet to you!
 Tri-County Humane Society ensures all its dogs and cats are microchipped before their adoptions are completed.
-TCHS is able to offer microchips to the public, too; call 320-252-0896 to schedule.
+TCHS is able to offer microchips to the public, too, for $20 plus tax; call 320-252-0896 to schedule.
 See our microchip FAQs above, too.

-• Secure your pet’s surroundings so that it is not easy for them to escape.
+- Secure your pet’s surroundings so it is not easy for them to escape.
 Holes in screened porches or fencing may go unnoticed by you, but you can be sure they won’t go unnoticed by your pet!